-The Board of Directors of the Company held seven (7) meetings in 1999.
-During 1999, no incumbent director attended fewer than seventy-five percent (75%) of the aggregate of the total number of meetings of the Board of Directors and the total number of meetings held by all committees of the Board of Directors on which he served.
+The Board of Directors of the Company held five (5) meetings in 2000.
+During 2000, no incumbent director attended fewer than seventy-five percent (75%) of the aggregate of the total number of meetings of the Board of Directors and the total number of meetings held by all committees of the Board of Directors on which he served.

-Section 16(a) Beneficial Ownership Reporting Compliance.
-Based solely on a review of copies of the Forms 3, 4 and 5 and amendments thereto furnished to the Company with respect to 1999, or written representations that no such reports were required to be filed with the Securities and Exchange Commission, the Company believes that during 1999 all directors and officers of the Company and beneficial owners of more than ten percent (10%) of any class of equity securities of the Company registered pursuant to Section 12 of the Exchange Act filed their required Forms 3, 4, or 5, as required by Section 16(a) of the Securities Exchange Act of 1934, as amended, on a timely basis, except Mr. Ackerman filed one Form 5 to report one grant of Company stock in lieu of director's fees.
+SECTION 16(a) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE.
+Based solely on a review of copies of the Forms 3, 4 and 5 and amendments thereto furnished to the Company with respect to 2000, or written representations that no such reports were required to be filed with the Securities and Exchange Commission, the Company believes that during 2000 all directors and officers of the Company and beneficial owners of more than ten percent (10%) of any class of equity securities of the Company registered pursuant to Section 12 of the Exchange Act filed their required Forms 3, 4, or 5, as required by Section 16(a) of the Securities Exchange Act of 1934, as amended, on a timely basis, except Mr. Ille filed one Form 4 inadvertently late to report two transactions.

-Certain Relationships and Related Transactions.
+CERTAIN RELATIONSHIPS AND RELATED TRANSACTIONS.
 A subsidiary of the Company, Hercules Energy Mfg.
 Corporation ("Hercules"), leased land and a building in Oklahoma City, Oklahoma from Mac Venture, Ltd. ("Mac Venture"), a limited partnership.
 GPC (a wholly owned subsidiary of SBL) serves as the general partner of Mac Venture.
 The limited partners of Mac Venture include GPC and the three children of Jack E. Golsen.
 See "Security Ownership of Certain Beneficial Owners" and "Security Ownership of Management" above for a discussion of the stock ownership of SBL.
 The warehouse and shop space leased by Hercules from Mac Venture consists of a total of 30,000 square feet.
-Hercules leased the property from Mac Venture for \$3,750 per month under a triple net lease extension which began as of January 1, 1999, and expired on December 31, 1999.
-On January 1, 2000, Hercules continued the lease on a month-to-month basis at the same lease amount per month.
+Hercules leased the property from Mac Venture for \$3,750 per month under a triple net lease extension which began as of January 1, 2000, on a month-to-month basis

 Northwest Internal Medicine Associates ("Northwest"), a division of Plaza Medical Group, P.C., has an agreement with the Company to perform medical examinations of the management and supervisory personnel of the Company and its subsidiaries.
-In 1999, Northwest was paid \$4,000 per month to perform all such examinations.
-As of January 1, 2000, Northwest is paid \$2,000 a month on a month-to-month basis to perform all such examinations.
+In 2000, Northwest was paid \$2,000 a month on a month-to-month basis to perform all such examinations.
 Dr. Robert C. Brown (a director of the Company) is Vice President and Treasurer of Plaza Medical Group, P.C.

 In 1983, LSB Chemical Corp. ("LSB Chemical"), a subsidiary of the Company, acquired all of the outstanding stock of El Dorado Chemical Company ("EDC") from its then four stockholders ("Ex-Stockholders").
 A substantial portion of the purchase price consisted of an earnout based primarily on the annual after-tax earnings of EDC for a ten-year period.
 During 1989, two of the Ex-Stockholders received LSB Chemical promissory notes for a portion of their earnout, in lieu of cash, totaling approximately \$896,000, payable \$496,000 in January 1990, and \$400,000 in May, 1994.
 LSB Chemical agreed to a buyout of the balance of the earnout from the four Ex-Stockholders for an aggregate purchase amount of \$1,231,000.
-LSB Chemical purchased for cash the earnout from two of the Ex- Stockholders and issued multi-year promissory notes totaling \$676,000 to the other two Ex-Stockholders.
+LSB Chemical purchased for cash the earnout from two of the Ex-Stockholders and issued multi-year promissory notes totaling \$676,000 to the other two Ex-Stockholders.
 Jack E. Golsen guaranteed LSB Chemical's payment obligation under the promissory notes.
-The unpaid balance of these notes at March 31, 2000, was \$400,000.
+The unpaid balance of these notes at March 31, 2001, was \$400,000.